HeatherHazell/linearb-middleware/README.md

 # LinearB Middleware for Multiple Jira Instances

-This repository contains a Python script to integrate multiple Jira instances with LinearB.
+Python script to integrate multiple Jira instances with LinearB.
 The middleware fetches data from multiple Jira instances, consolidates it, and sends it to LinearB.

 ## Features